Watch the World Burn: Music video

-The music video was released the same day the single was released and was again directed by Jensen Noen.
-The video shows Ronnie Radke as sort of a superhero but representing more of an anti-hero in a post-modern world, as a reference to Homelander from The Boys series and Injustice: Gods Among Us.
-The video also shows a reference to General Hux's speech in Star Wars: The Force Awakens.
-Finally, there is a scene featuring a parody of ex-Skid Row vocalist Sebastian Bach who has several laptops raining down on him from above.
-This is a reference to the dispute Bach had with vocalist Ronnie Radke on Twitter regarding Falling In Reverse being forced to cancel a show because some of their laptops were stolen.
-The video reached 1 million views on the first day on YouTube and reached #1 in global trends.
+The music video was released the same day the single was released and was directed by Jensen Noen.
+In the video, Radke portrays a supervillain character inspired by Homelander from The Boys and Injustice: Gods Among Us, first skydiving from an exploding airplane and landing in a city street surrounded by cameras, then giving a speech to an army inspired by General Hux's speech in Star Wars: The Force Awakens.
+Radke then has a rap duet with a version of himself in demonic makeup before appearing in a church and using his powers to first set a priest on fire and then kill the churchgoers before setting the entire planet aflame.

+During the video, a lookalike of ex-Skid Row vocalist Sebastian Bach is struck in the head by laptops raining down on him from above, as a reference to Bach insulting Radke on Twitter regarding Falling In Reverse being forced to cancel a show because some of their laptops were stolen.
+The video reached one million views on the first day on YouTube and reached number one in global trends.